mkmat/CODE-GPSD-3D/README.md

           [-q=<integer>]
           [-o=<filename>]
           [-quiet]
+The leading 'perl' is only needed, if your system does not automatically recognize GPSD-3D to be a perl file.
+If GPSD-3D is not found, call it via: perl ./GPSD-3D.

-If called without any argument, GPSD-3D shows the documentation.
+If called without any argument, GPSD-3D displays the documentation.

 **-in=configfilename**:    name of the file containing the configuration (as described above)